julien6387/supvisors/docs/configuration.rst

     The aim is to assign the Nth deduced name of ``supvisors_list`` or the Nth name of the subsequent list (made of names deduced from ``supvisors_list``) to the Nth instance of the application, **assuming that 'N' is provided at the end of the application name, preceded by a dash or an underscore**.
     Yeah, a bit tricky to explain...
-Examples will be given in `Using patterns and symbols`_.
+Examples will be given in `Using patterns and signs`_.

     *Default*:  ``*``.